cklokmose/warpmind/README.md

 ### Try the Interactive Demo

-Open `examples/memory-demo.html` in your browser to explore memory features with a full UI for managing memories, searching, and testing different scenarios.
+Open `examples/memory-demo.html` in your browser to explore memory features with a full UI for managing memories, searching, and testing the memory tool chat functionality with different scenarios.

 ## Multi-Modal Processing